viamrobotics/docs/docs/program/write/robot-api.md

 Get the status of the resources on the robot.
 You can provide a list of ResourceNames for which you want statuses.
-If no names are passed in, the statuses of all resources are returned.
+If no names are passed in, the status of every resource configured on the robot is returned.

 {{< tabs >}}
 {{% tab name="Python" %}}